 Email - firstname.lastname@example.org

 After 40 years of service to Wicomico County Public Schools, Mr. Brown retired as Assistant Superintendent for Student Services.
 He was a teacher, vice principal, pupil personnel worker, and Director of Student Services prior to his last position.
-Born, reared and educated in Wicomico County, he graduated from Salisbury High School in 1964.
+Born, raised and educated in Wicomico County, he graduated from Salisbury High School in 1964.
 He earned a bachelor’s degree in Elementary Education from Bowie State University in 1968, and a Master’s in Education degree from Salisbury State College in 1987.

 He received the 2006 AIMMS Excellence for Minority Achievement Award, which celebrates individuals or groups making outstanding contributions in striving to promote equity in educational opportunity for all students, and in 2007 was honored with the NAACP Outstanding Service to Wicomico County Students award.
 He was awarded Rotarian of the Year in 2018-2019 and received the WMDT/Mountaire Better Delmarva Award in 2019.